livia23k/livia23k.github.io/_tabs/about.md

 <div style="height: 20px;"></div>

 Hi all!
 This is Wenxin (Livia) Lai.
-I'm now pursuing my master degree in Electrical and Computer Engineering at Carnegie Mellon University and am passionate about becoming a computer engineer, with a specialization in graphics and game engine development.
-This site is built for recording my thoughts, covering both my study, career path and my life.
+I'm now pursuing my master degree in Electrical and Computer Engineering at Carnegie Mellon University and am passionate about becoming a computer engineer, with a specialization in graphics rendering and game engine development.
+This site is built for recording everything I love.
 Hope it could witness my growth.

 <div style="height: 25px;"></div>